 - a.
-An x-ray examination is necessary for security, safety, good order, or health of the detainee: - b.
-No reasonable alternative exists; and c.
+An x-ray examination is necessary for the security, safety, good order, or health of the detainee; - b.
+No reasonable alternative exists; and - c.
 The examination is not likely to result in serious or lasting medical injury or harm to the detainee, based on the determination of qualified medical staff.

-Staff shall place documentation of the examination, the authorizations, and the reasons for the examination in the detainee's detention file or other retrievable electronic format, as well as in the medical file.
+Staff shall place documentation of the examination, the authorizations, and the reasons for the examination in the detainee's detention file and medical file.

 An x-ray examination may not be performed on a detainee without the detainee's consent.
 Staff shall solicit the detainee's consent and cooperation prior to the x-ray examination.
 Force may not be used to gain consent and cooperation.
-If the detainee does not provide consent and fails to cooperate, an x-ray examination shall not be performed.
+If the detainee does not provide consent and fails to cooperate, x-ray examination shall not be performed.